warpnet/smart-led-event/README.md

 ### Step 2 - Power Feed

 During the preparation steps you've connected the NodeMCU using an USB cable.
 As you might know the USB connection will only provide a [5V DC signal](https://en.wikipedia.org/wiki/USB).
 The LED light strip comes included with a 12V DC adapter.
 In order to power the NodeMCU using the 12V DC adapter, we will need to step down the voltage to 5V.
-Start by building the voltage regulator circuit as shown above:
+Start by building the voltage regulator circuit as shown below:

 <img src="media/power.png" alt="Voltage regulator circuit" width="500"/>

 1. Make sure the NodeMCU is **not** connected using the USB cable.
 1. Connect a red cable to the (+) terminal and a black cable to the (-) terminal on the **female DC jack**.
 The other side of the cables can be connected to the (+) and (-) lanes on the breadboard.
-1. Place the **voltage regulator** on the breadboard, as shown in the picture below.
+1. Place the **voltage regulator** on the breadboard, as shown in the picture above.
 1. The negative lead of the **capacitor** is shorter than the positive lead.
 In order place the capacitors on the breadboard you might need to cut the leads to the same size.
 The negative (_denoted with the (-) sign_) should be connected to the middle pin of the voltage regulator.
 1. Connect the left pin of the voltage regulator to the (+) lane on the breadboard.
 Connect the middle pin to the (-) lane on the breadboard.
 1. The right pin of the voltage regulator can be connected to the **VIN** pin on the NodeMCU while the middle pin can be connected to one of the **GND** pins on the NodeMCU.